adrihans/Decoding_NER_Biases/docs/index.md

 WM_names = ['Adam', 'Alan', 'Andrew', 'Brad', 'Frank', 'Greg','Harry', 'Jack', 'Josh', 'Justin', 'Matthew', 'Paul', 'Roger','Ryan', 'Stephen']
 ```
 Thus, there are four ethnical and two gender categories, each of them containing 15 -or 16 for the first one- first names.
-We could not apply the four models on each possible sentences.
+We could not apply the four models on each possible sentence.
 Indeed, there are 89 sentences in the template and 121 different first names.
 This number of first names would have given 1 727 880 three ordered permutations, so at the end 89 * 1 727 880 = 153 781 320 possible sentences.
 This was not possible given the computational power we had access to.

 We then computed random sentences - the sentence was chosen at random and the three first names for each sentence too.
 We ran the test on 100 000 sentences.
 This method already allowed us to apply the four models for a runtime of approximatively 2 hours.
 This runtime is mainly explained because we had to make a call to the spacy models for each sentence.
 The results we obtained are available below, in the `results` part of this page.

 As we have already explained, this test is quite limited, mainly because it is quite strange to say that a first name is mainly used by only one ethnical category.
-This is why - additionaly to looking for other biases - we also used other datasets.
+This is why - additionally to looking for other biases - we also used other datasets.

 - 2- :date: US Baby names - national level